 Know how to navigate stairs safely

 This year, I only have to walk down three stairs to get out of my building, but last year I lived on the fourth floor, so I had much more stairs to walk down, and I’m not known for walking particularly fast.
-I would practice walking up and down them early in the semester, with and without my cane, to make the navigation processs easier.
+I would practice walking up and down them early in the semester, with and without my cane, to make the navigation process easier.
+Read more about choosing housing here.

 Have an escape buddy to help you get out of the building